insight-platform/Savant/samples/template/README.md

 Subsections below describe alternative ways to realize the general development workflow:

 1. Start jaeger and module processes
-2. The client sends input image to the module and receives module results (image, metadata, logs)
+1. The client sends input image to the module and receives module results (image, metadata, logs)
+1. Uri Input script + Always On sink allow to send a video file to be processed by the module and receive a stream output
-3. Changes in pyfuncs, drawfunc, pre- and postprocessing code are loaded at runtime when module receives input from the client
+1. Changes in pyfuncs, drawfunc, pre- and postprocessing code are loaded at runtime when module receives input from the client
-4. Changes in module configuration require module container restart
+1. Changes in module configuration require module container restart
-5. Changes in module docker image, e.g. changes in `requirements.txt`, require module image rebuild
+1. Changes in module docker image, e.g. changes in `requirements.txt`, require module image rebuild

 ### Download sample video